 Nurturing teaches nurturing!
-Help women explore their choices, prepare their minds and bodies and dance towards the miraculous day of birth, and the beginning of life as a parent.
+Help women explore their choices, prepare their minds and bodies and dance towards the miraculous day of birth and the beginning of life as a parent.
 Learn how to use the tools of the trade that will allow you to provide the best support possible as you begin your practice as a doula.

 Join other women during this comprehensive weekend birth doula training.
-You will leave the training with a binder of pertinent information, lists of online resources, community contacts, a guide to setting up your practice, opportunities for further education and community connection, confidence and readiness to begin!
+You will leave the training with a binder of pertinent information, online resources, community contacts, a guide to setting up your practice, opportunities for further education and community connection, confidence and readiness to begin!

 Course topics include: